bj-rutledge/shopware-technician-dispatch-board/README.md

 * Once pinned, simply click the icon.
 When active, it will display "ON"
 * To turn off, press CTRL + R

 I find that it is better when the Dispatch Board is displayed in full screen mode.
 To display in full screen, press F11.
-To exit out of full screen, press ESC.
+To exit out of full screen, press F11.

 #### To activate
 * Navigate to the workflow screen.